georgecyberli/WazuhSIEMproject/README.md

 <h2>Description</h2>

-I implemented the Wazuh Open Source SIEM as our company's first centralized event log monitoring system, focusing on active endpoint monitoring.
+Implemented the Wazuh Open Source SIEM as our company's first centralized event log monitoring system, focusing on active endpoint monitoring.
 Opting for the open-source platform was a strategic choice for cost-saving without compromising security.
 The SIEM setup, with alert capabilities on Slack, ensures swift response to unusual activities, marking a milestone in advancing our cybersecurity infrastructure.
 This pioneering effort not only highlights my dedication to advancing our cybersecurity infrastructure but also showcases the benefits of a SIEM solution for proactive threat detection and response.
 <br />